 Some metals and materials do not mix easily.
-Coolcop will investigate cobalt and copper, two metals that do not mix easily on Earth.
+Coolcop investigates cobalt and copper, two metals that do not mix easily on Earth.
 By observing the process in the electromagnetic levitator and looking specifically at surface tension, scientists and ESA’s industrial partners hope to improve casting processes on Earth.

-This experiment will use the electromagnetic levitator’s high-speed camera to observe magnetic alloys such as iron, cobalt and nickel.
+This experiment uses the electromagnetic levitator’s high-speed camera to observe magnetic alloys such as iron, cobalt and nickel.
 Of particular interest for this experiment is the instant when a material reaches a new state such as liquid or solid.

 Nequisol will focus on the microscopic structure of nickel–aluminium and aluminium–copper alloys as they form around a needle inserted into their liquid form.
 The alloys will grow like sugar crystals on a stick and scientists are eager to assess the speed of growth in weightlessness.

-The last electromagnetic levitator experiment planned for the Blue Dot mission will improve models to help industrial casting and solidification techniques.
-Thermolab will investigate the temperature and physical properties of industrial alloys in weightlessness in their liquid state.
+Thermolab will improve models to help industrial casting and solidification techniques.
+It investigates the temperature and physical properties of industrial alloys in weightlessness in their liquid state.
 Industrial partners are keen to know more as the results could help them create existing alloys quicker, cheaper and with less waste.